Employment Relations Act 2000

 You could also call this:

-When the court makes a decision, it replaces the Authority’s decision.
-The Authority’s decision is set aside, and the court’s decision becomes the final one for your case.
+When the court makes a decision, it replaces the Authority's decision on the matter.
+The court's decision is what stands.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.